Sinauli: Coffin Burial finds

 Seven human burials - including three coffin burials - have been excavated by the ASI at Sinauli in 2018.
 In all burials the head was found to be on the northern side, with pottery beyond the head and on the south after the feet.
 The copper objects are kept below the "sarcophagi."

-Coffin Burial I: Primary burial (2.4 m long and 40 cm high).
+Coffin Burial I: Primary burial (2.4 meters long and 40 cm high).
 Alongside two full-sized carts.
 No remains of a draught animal(s) - horse or bull - is found.
 The wooden parts of the coffin are decomposed.

 The wooden coffin stands on four wooden legs.
 The entire coffin, including legs, is covered with copper sheets (3mm thickness) on all sides.
 The sides of the coffin have running floral motifs.
 The copper sheet on the legs also has intricate carvings.
 The coffin lid has eight motifs carved (high relief) on it.
 It depicts either a person with a headgear (made of two bull horns and a pipal leaf in the centre) or a bull head.

 Body of an adult man inside the coffin: oriented in NW-SE direction (head facing NW).

-Carts: carts have two solid wheels (not spoked).
+Vehicles: the vehicles have two solid wheels (not spoked), which has lead to some scholars interpreting them as carts.
 The wheels rotated on a fixed axle linked by a shaft to the yoke.
 The chassis of the two cart are made of wood and covered with thick copper sheets.
 The wheels are decorated with triangles made of copper (fastened on the wheel with copper nails).
 The triangles are distributed in three concentric circles from the hub flange of the wheel.
 The seat seemed to semi-circular.
 The frame of the seat is made of copper pipes.
 A pipe for the attachment of the umbrella is also visible.

 Coffin Burial II: The third cart was found with another wood coffin burial.
 The pit also included a shield (decorated with geometrical patterns in copper), a torch, an antenna sword, a digger, hundreds of beads and a variety of pots.
 The cart, unlike the ones found in the other two, has (copper triangle) decorations on the pole and yoke.

 Coffin Burial III: Skeleton of a woman (primary burial, coffin burial with no copper lid): wearing an armlet (made of banded agate beads around the elbow).
 Burial goods: 10 red vases with flared rims, four bowls, two basins, a thin "symbolic" antenna sword, bow and arrows.